ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Installing Ansible
 ******************

-Ansible is an agentless automation tool that you install on a control node, and from there Ansible manages machines and other devices remotely (by default, over the SSH protocol).
+Ansible is an agentless automation tool that you install on a control node.
+From the control node, Ansible manages machines and other devices remotely (by default, over the SSH protocol).

 Installing Ansible for use at the command line is simple.
 You do not need to install a database, you do not need to install anything on the nodes you want to manage, and you do not need to run any daemons.
 You only need to install it on one machine (which could easily be a laptop) and it can manage an entire fleet of remote machines from that central point.

 .. contents::
   :local: